The girl in the white saree: Gangulali de Silva Dayarathna

-I am currently enrolled as a legal apprentice at the Attorney General’s Department, while being a final year undergraduate at the Faculty of Law, University of Colombo.
+I am currently enrolled as a legal apprentice, while being a final year undergraduate at the Faculty of Law, University of Colombo.
 I also studied at Sri Lanka Law College and I schooled at Holy Cross College in Gampaha.
 I was one of Sri Lanka’s two youth representatives to the United Nations (UN) in 2019.
 I am presently acting as the Co-Lead Researcher for a research project on Personal Medical Autonomy, done by the Asian Law Students’ Association (ALSA), in collaboration with the Asian Medical Students’ Association.
 At the same time, I am the Editor-in-Chief of the National Chapter of ALSA and a member of the research team for the Yeheliya Foundation.
 I have worked as a debating coach, mooting coach, and bilingual media reviewer.
 I am an author and an avid speaker.
 I cook during my free time, love photography, and love dogs too.

 What inspired you to go into law?